AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >
 >Most Foundation Components are now deprecated with AEM 6.5.
 See the [release notes](/help/release-notes/deprecated-removed-features.md) for further information.
 >
->Adobe recommends leveraging the more modern and extensible [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) in AEM projects.
-These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/using.html) by your administrator.
+>Adobe recommends using the more modern and extensible [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) in AEM projects.
+These components are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/using.html) by your administrator.
 >
 >You can use the [AEM Modernize Tools Suite](https://opensource.adobe.com/aem-modernize-tools/) to refactor your Foundation Components-based site to use Core Components.

 The foundation components were designed for use when authoring content for a standard web page.
 They form a subset of the components available out-of-the-box for a standard installation of AEM.

-Some are immediately available through component browser, various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).
+Some are immediately available through component browser.
+Various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).

 The use of foundation components is supported, but they have been mostly deprecated and superseded by Core Components which offer more extensibility and flexibility.